Filiprogrammer/AlphabotSZUCar/docs/WLAN-BLE communication protocol.md

 ## 3.1.
 Toggle - Bit field

-In the WLAN protocol, the packet 0x05 is followed by a 2-byte bit field. in the BLE protocol it is a characteristic which is 2 bytes in size.
+In the WiFi protocol, the packet 0x05 is followed by a 2-byte bit field. in the BLE protocol it is a characteristic which is 2 bytes in size.
 This bit field allows various settings to be switched on or off.
 If a 0 is sent, that setting is going to be deactivated, if a 1 is sent it is going to be activated.